Classical approximation of a linearized three waves kinetic equation: Introduction

 The parameter $\beta $ may be any positive constant and is related to the temperature $T>0$ of the gas at equilibrium $n_0$ through the formula, $ \beta =1/(k_B T)$ where $k_B$ is the Boltzmann's constant.
 It is easily checked that $R(p, p_k, p_\ell)\equiv 0$ in (\ref{S1EA4BC}) for $n=n_0$.

-It was proved in \cite{CE} that for all constant $\rho >0$ and all non negative measure $n _{ in }$ with a finite first moment, the system (\ref{PA})--(\ref{S1EA4BC}) has a weak solution $(n(t), n_c(t))$ with initial data $(n _{ in }, \rho )$.
+It was proved in \cite{CE} that for all constants $\rho >0$ and all non negative measures $n _{ in }$ with a finite first moment, the system (\ref{PA})--(\ref{S1EA4BC}) has a weak solution $(n(t), n_c(t))$ with initial data $(n _{ in }, \rho )$.
 For all $t>0$, $n(t)$ is a non negative measure with finite first moment that does not charge the origin, and $n_c(t)>0$.
+System (\ref{PA})-(\ref{S1EA4BC}) was also treated in \cite{AN, ST}.

 One basic aspect of the non equilibrium behavior of the system condensate--normal fluid is the growth of the condensate after its formation (cf. \cite{Bi}).
 Although the relation of $n_c$ with the condensate amplitude is not straightforward, it seems nevertheless very closely related to the total number of particles of the system having an energy less than some arbitrarily small, but fixed, value (cf. \cite{J}).
-That makes worth while the study of $n_c$.

 It turns out that the evolution of $n_c(t)$ crucially depends on the behavior of $n(t, p)$ as $|p|\to 0$ (cf. for example Proposition 2 in \cite{S} and Theorem 1.7 in \cite{CE}); when the measure $n(t)$ is written as $n(t, p)=|p|^{-1}g(t, |p|^2)$, if $g(t)$ has no atomic part and has an algebraic behavior as $|p|\to 0$ then,